diffpy/diffpy.cmi/.github/ISSUE_TEMPLATE/new_profile_proposal.md

 - [ ] Fork and clone this repository and cd to the top level by running `cd diffpy.cmi`.
 - [ ] Create a requirements file by running `touch requirements/profiles/<your-profile-name>.yml`.
 List all packs used in this profile under the header `packs:` in a bulleted list.
 All additional packages used (if any) should be listed under `extras:` in a similar fashion (see [this file](https://github.com/diffpy/diffpy.cmi/blob/main/requirements/profiles/all.yml) for reference).
 If no additional packages are required, add the `extras:` header but leave the entries empty.
 - [ ] List your profile and its dependencies under `docs/source/available-profiles.rst` using the same format as the other profiles.
 In this same file, add a description of your profile (1-2 sentences is recommended).
+- [ ] Give yourself credit by listing your name and contributors to the profile you've created!

 ## Local testing